raaannndddd/global-accelerator-2025/README.md

 # 🚀 OpenxAI Global AI Accelerator 2025 University Hackathon

+## Join the OpenxAI Global AI Accelerator 2025 University Hackathon

+**$7500+ in Prizes!**

+Today, a few big corporations manage 90% of the world's AI & Cloud systems, and we are supposed to trust them.
+We are here to challenge that.

+The OpenxAI Global Accelerator Program invites Universities to create decentralized AI app projects using NextJS/Python, across 9 tracks including AI gaming, text, image, voice, education, finance, health, environment and social apps.

+Vibe code with our app demo code in Github & Cursor AI.
+Attend our Workshops to learn how - see our Mimic & AI Panel AI apps for inspiration!

+Starting 15th July 2025, this 30-day program offers the possibility to win from $7,500+ prizes, the Xnode One Hardware, and mentorship from industry experts like NVIDIA.

 Welcome to the **OpenxAI Global AI Accelerator Program 2025**!
 This repository contains templates and examples to help you build decentralized AI applications across 9 different tracks.

 ## 🏆 Hackathon Overview